 The annualized relapse rate ratio, the ratio between the relapse rate in the experimental and the control arms, was used as the summary estimate of the treatment effect on relapses (the surrogate endpoint measuring the treatment effect).
 The disability progression risk ratio, the ratio between the proportion of patients with a disability progression in the experimental and the control arms at year 2 (or at year 3 for trials of longer follow up time which do not report the outcome at year 2), was used as the summary estimate of the treatment effect on disability progression, which was the final clinical outcome.
 We model these treatment effects on the log scale.
 Details of the specific treatment regimens are included in Table 5.
-Figure 3 shows data on both outcomes presented graphically in the form of a forest plot, revealing similar heterogeneity patterns between the effects on these outcomes.
+Figure 3 shows data on both outcomes presented graphically in the form of a forest plot, revealing similar heterogeneity patterns between the effects for both outcomes across studies, and hence implying a strong correlation between the effects on these outcomes.
 The studies are grouped as placebo-controlled and active-treatment-controlled.